Choubeihai/algorithm/README.md

 - algorithm

-  most problem come from leetcode，and some are from the company interview.
+  most problems come from leetcode，and some are from the company interview.

 - go